Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

-Job Corps is a fantastic opportunity for FREE career training for teens and young adults from the ages of 16 to 24.
-It is a government sponsored Department of Labor program with the main goal being to train teens and young adults in skills so that they may be employed in the competitive labor force.
+Job Corps is a fantastic opportunity for free career training for teens and young adults from the ages of 16 to 24.
+It is a government-sponsored Department of Labor program with the main goal being to train teens and young adults in skills so that they may be employed in the competitive labour force.

 There are 122 Job Corps centers all across the United States.
-The Job Corps training programs are geographically assigned and the centers that are available to an individual will depend on where that person currently lives.
+The Job Corps training programs are geographically assigned, and the centers that are available to an individual will depend on where that person currently lives.
 This program is not open to just anyone, though.
 It is open to low-income and special education recipients only.
-Most Job Corps Centers are residential and living on center is a requirement.
-There are some that have a few spots available for young adults who live in the same town as the Job Corps Center they wish to go to.
-The residential nature of the program means that students stay in dorms, get 3 meals per day in a cafeteria, and it's all FREE!
+Most Job Corps Centers are residential, and living at the center is a requirement.

 How Does Job Corps Work?

-In order to become a Job Corps participant, one must first apply.
+To become a Job Corps participant, one must first apply.
 An information session is provided by recruiters in a certain geographical area, and potential residents are given information about the program.
-Parents must accompany those who are ages 16 - 17.
-For students that are 16, the only career avenues available to them are business occupations and Culinary Arts, so it is sometimes best to wait till a youth is 17 to apply so they will have more career training options.
+Parents must accompany those who are ages 16–17.
+For students that are 16, the only career avenues available to them are business occupations and Culinary Arts, so it is sometimes best to wait till a youth is 17 to apply so that they will have more career training options.
 It is also possible to contact a Job Corps Center directly and work with the admissions director there.

 Caution: One thing that will prevent an applicant from being approved is if they have an open court case for criminal involvement.
 If there is no current court case, an applicant can apply.
 If there is an open court case, they will have to wait till the case is closed.

 If someone starts Job Corps after already having a high school diploma or GED, then they will start right in on the career training classes.
-The beauty of the Job Corps program is that a person can start and finish at their own pace, and have up to 2 years to complete the training.
-Some students do so well they complete training in one area and stay on to complete training in a second area.
-The average length to complete one career training program is 8 - 12 months.
-The limit to stay in a Job Corps program is 2 years.
+The beauty of the Job Corps program is that a person can start and finish at their own pace and have up to two years to complete the training.
+Some students do so well that they complete training in one area and stay on to complete training in a second area.
+The average length to complete one career training program is 8–12 months.
+The limit to stay in a Job Corps program is two years.

-Job Corps can also help residents get their driver's license if they don't already have one.
+Job Corps can also help residents get their driver's licenses if they don't already have one.

 What Are Job Corps Centers Like?

-The first 2 weeks a person is there, they are required to stay at the center, but after that, if they meet the required behavioral points, they can go home on weekends from 4:00 p.m Friday until 7:00 p.m.
+The first two weeks a person is there, they are required to stay at the center, but after that, if they meet the required behavioral points, they can go home on weekends from 4:00 p.m Friday until 7:00 p.m.
 Sunday.
-Job Corps is run as an employment preparation program, not an academic program, so participants do not get summers off, but do get 2 weeks vacation in early July, and 2 weeks vacation at Christmas.
-The rest of the year they are required to participate in the program but do get the official national holidays off, such as a 3 day weekend for Memorial Day, Labor Day, etc., as they would at a job.
+Job Corps is run as an employment preparation program, not an academic program, so participants do not get summers off but do get two weeks vacation in early July and two weeks vacation at Christmas.
+The rest of the year, they are required to participate in the program but do get the official national holidays off, such as a three-day weekend for Memorial Day, Labor Day, etc., as they would at a job.

-They are assigned both a counselor, and an RA (resident advisor) in the dorm in case issues come up.
-Students are issued a small stipend, like an allowance which is to cover things like toothpaste, a candy bar, stamps etc. and other incidentals they may need while they are in the program.
+They are assigned both a counselor and an RA (resident advisor) in the dorm in case issues come up.
+Students are issued a small stipend, like an allowance which is to cover things like toothpaste, a candy bar, stamps, etc., and other incidentals they may need while they are in the program.
 This starts off at approximately $24 every two weeks, but the longer a person stays in the program, the more this stipend increases.
-(This is better than college where they TAKE your money, not give you some for just being a student there!)
+(This is better than college, where they charge your money to be a student instead of paying you for it!)
 The participant also gets a clothing allowance while a Job Corps resident.

 There is a follow-up program where a counselor works on job placement with a participant when they are ready to graduate from the program.
 Job Corps centers have graduation ceremonies throughout the year for their graduates, and if all the requirements have been met, they will be given a $1,200 stipend for completing the program.